codio/site/source/docs/content/publish/unit-add.html.md

 full_width: true
 ---

-You can add a new unit by pressing the **Add Unit** button where you can start a new project either Creating a new project or Importing into your account.
+You can add a new unit by pressing the **Add Unit** button where you can start a new project either creating a new project or importing an existing project as the unit.
 See [Creating and Importing](/docs/project/creating/) for more information.

 <img alt="UnitStart" src="/img/docs/unitstart.png" class="simple"/>